A Step By Step Guide On How To Open An Amazon Seller Account

 First time logging into Seller Central.

-**It’s very important you to follow the step discussed below directly after opening your Amazon seller account.
+**It’s very important you follow the step discussed below directly after opening your Amazon seller account.
 To finalize your account registration, Amazon will require you to sign in to Seller Central using a “One-Time Password” your FIRST time logging in after you register.
 This one-time password is also time sensitive.
 You must use the code WITHIN 10 minutes of receiving the email.
 If the code expires, simply reattempt to log in using your original password created during registration.
 This will generate another one-time password and automatically send it to your email account.
 Once you successfully log in using the one-time password, you are good to use your original password moving forward.
-Below is an example of an email from Amazon, containing the code and instructions for properly logging into Seller Central on your first time post registration.

 Conclusion To Setting Up An Amazon Seller Account